greenelab/deep-review/sections/06_discussion.md

 the use of gradient descent requires the perturbation to have a differentiable form.

+`TODO: tag:Alipanahi2015_predicting (DeepBind) was in the original draft.
+Does that still fit somewhere?
+It is okay to leave out, it is already cited in the TF binding section.`

 ##### Backpropagation-based approaches

 A second strategy for addressing the computational inefficiency of